What is accreditation?

 May I receive a copy of my transcripts?

 ACICS does not hold any student records.
 You will need to contact the “Law Administrator” of the State.
-Phone numbers can be found in the Directory of Higher Education Officials.
+If you are unable to find the state information, please contact the ACICS Communications Assistant.

 How can I learn more about a school?